-To read all about olive oil and learn about the best brands, read my prior post “Is Extra Virgin Olive Oil Good For You?
+To read all about extra virgin olive oil and learn the best brands, check out my prior post “Is Extra Virgin Olive Oil Good For You?
 An Expert Explains.”

-These are my favorite brands of avocado and coconut oils:
+These are my favorite brands of avocado and coconut oil:

-- Avocado oil: La Tourangelle, which you can buy on Amazon, thrivemarket.com, and at many grocery stores
+- Avocado: La Tourangelle, which you can buy on Amazon, thrivemarket.com*, and at many grocery stores

-- Coconut oil: Nutiva, which you can buy on Amazon, thrivemarket.com, and at many grocery stores
+- Coconut: Nutiva, which you can buy on Amazon, thrivemarket.com*, and at many grocery stores

-Step 3: Expand your horizons; cook with ghee (clarified butter) and regular ol’ butter.
+Step 3: Expand your horizons; cook with ghee (clarified butter), regular ol’ butter, lard, and tallow.

 - My favorite brand of ghee is 4th & Heart, which is available on Amazon, thrivemarket.com*, and at many grocery stores